 Undeterred, the Boers fought to remain in Natal and achieved a notable victory over the Zulu at The Battle of Blood River.
 Boers began to settle in Natal to the point that the British, worried about the influence they might exert back in the Cape, annexed Natal, where they had already established a small colony at what was to become Durban.

 Also held by black, Bantu-speaking people was what is now Lesotho, annexed by Britain on the request of King Moshoeshoe.
-Known at the time as Basotholand, this nation, entirely land-locked by South Africa, has never been a part of it.
+Known at the time as Basotholand, this nation, now perhaps the best motorcycling country on our planet, is entirely land-locked by South Africa and has never been a part of it.

 Britain next set its sights on control of the Boer-held Transval, annexing it in 1877, only to be ousted by rebellion.
 Granted limited independence in 1881, full autonomy was bestowed in 1884, with staunch pro-Afrikaner Paul Kruger as its President.
 The Transval was of no great political interest to the British Empire until, two years after independence, large gold reserves were identified.
 With the finds came prospectors – mainly British – who Kruger saw as politically dangerous, as if they qualified to vote, they could threaten Boer independence.
 Thus, a number of regulations were set up to prevent these ‘uitlanders’ (‘foreigners’) from voting.